machinemetrics/translation-tools/README.md

 `npx @jy95/i18n-tools export to_xlsx --settings ~/Code/translation-tools/opdash/export/settings.json`

-This outputs an excel file in the opdash folder
+This outputs an excel file into `translation-tools/opdash`.

 # To Import